Playwright Test Agents: Planner, Generator and Healer Guide

 path: playwright-report/

 The if: always() on artifact upload is critical.
-Without it, failed test reports do not get saved, and those are exactly the reports you need.
+Without it, failed test reports don't get saved, and those are exactly the reports you need.

 -